ascopes/java-compiler-testing/ECJ_KNOWN_ISSUES.md

 (e.g. `foo/bar/Baz`), which has to then have custom handling to enforce consistent behaviour.

-## ECJ attempts to read generated sources from the root filesystem
+## ECJ inconsistently attempts to bypass the JavaFileManager implementation for reading generated sources reading modules

 The `org.eclipse.jdt.internal.compiler.parser.Parser` class has a method with signature `parse(ICompilationUnit, CompilationResult, int, int)` which attempts to invoke the following code